Caleb Hearon

-Caleb Hearon (born January 24, 1995) is an American comedian, writer, and actor.
-He performed comedy regularly in Chicago and also performed at iO Theater until relocating to Los Angeles in 2020.
-Hearon was a writer for the series Human Resources.
+Caleb Daniel Hearon (HERR-ən; born January 24, 1995) is an American stand-up comedian, actor and podcaster.

 Early life and education

 Hearon was born on January 24, 1995 and grew up in the rural town of Chillicothe, Missouri.
 He was raised in a Christian household by his young, single mother and was an active member of his church.
 Hearon also has an older brother, and a distant relationship with his (now deceased) father.
-He recognized he was gay from adolescence and, as a result of his religion, struggled with his sexuality.
+He recognized he was gay from adolescence.
+He later said he struggled to reconcile his sexuality with the conservative religious environment in which he was raised.
 Hearon came out as bisexual, via a Facebook post, during college and later came out as gay.

 Hearon attended Missouri State University as a sociopolitical communication major with plans to eventually attend law school or another graduate program.
-He joined the improv team which catalyzed his decision to pursue a career in comedy.
+In college, he was the philanthropy chair of Phi Gamma Delta.
+He also joined the improv team which catalyzed his decision to pursue a career in comedy.
 After graduating in 2017, he moved to Chicago with other members of the team.

 Career

+Comedy

-Hearon's professional comedy career began in Chicago, where he performed a weekly variety show at iO Theater as well as a stand-up show, At What Cost?, every month at Lincoln Lodge.
-He later toured the showcase At What Cost? with fellow comedian and collaborator Holmes in Los Angeles and New York.
+In Chicago, Hearon started performing with his college improv group.
+He later produced a weekly variety show at the iO Theater.
+He also cohosted a monthly stand-up showcase called At What Cost? with fellow comedian and collaborator Holmes at the Lincoln Lodge; the duo later toured with At What Cost? across New York and Los Angeles.

-He gained wider prominence in 2019 for his comedic Twitter videos, which are frequently up close and forward-facing.
-While he had not previously used his social media accounts for comedy, he began to do so after auditioning for Saturday Night Live.
+In 2019, a Saturday Night Live (SNL) scout saw Hearon perform a character sketch of a "Southern mother warning her daughter's slumber party to not go near her haunted mirror."
+The show later invited him to audition in New York in front of Lorne Michaels.
+After SNL turned him down, he started posting his character videos on Twitter.
+These videos gained wider prominence on the platform for their "ever-relatable premise" and Hearon's "funny but thought-provoking [...] commentary on everything from morality to model trains."

+In June 2025, Hearon inked a deal with HBO for his debut comedy special.
+Taped in Chicago and directed by Sandy Honig, Model Comedian premiered in September 2025.